You might be suffering from Calcific Tendonitis in your Rotator Cuff if:

 Whether you need to have surgery and the type of surgery you'll have depends on the severity of your calcific tendonitis.
 The longer you've waited to have surgery or try conservative treatment methods will also be a factor to decide if you need surgery.

-An acute (recent) case of calcific tendonitis is usually treated with conservative treatment methods, like rest, minimizing activity, cold compression and Deep Tissue Regeneration Therapy as we mentioned before.
+An acute (recent) case of calcific tendonitis is usually treated with conservative treatment methods, like rest, minimizing activity, cold compression and Circulation Boost as we mentioned before.

 Doctors and surgeons will always avoid surgery if possible because recovery from the surgery can be a lengthy process - especially because the calcium deposit is being removed from your tendon.
 Doctors always prefer minimally invasive treatments which is why they suggest conservative treatment first.
 Your doctor and surgeon know that a surgery will involve altering the structure of your foot, and so they will recommend treatment to avoid surgery at all costs.